celluloid-camp/espectateur/README.md

 ## Technical Stack

-Before contributing to the development of Celluloid, you should get familiar with some of the following technologies:
+Before contributing to the development of Espectateur, you should get familiar with some of the following technologies:

 - everywhere: [TypeScript](https://www.typescriptlang.org/)
 - frontend: [React](https://reactjs.org/), [Redux](https://redux.js.org/) and [Material UI](https://material-ui.com/)